Vietnam.vn - Nền tảng quảng bá Việt Nam

 At that time, the connection between Tan Son Nhat airport and Long Thanh airport will also be more convenient.

-"Vehicles from Tan Son Nhat airport follow Pham Van Dong street, to the Ring Road 2 intersection, follow Ring Road 2 to go to the Ho Chi Minh City - Long Thanh expressway and to Long Thanh airport," said Mr. Lam, adding that for the Ring Road 4 project, Ho Chi Minh City has recently chaired and worked with localities to complete the pre-feasibility study report to submit to the Ministry of Planning and Investment for consideration and report to the Government.
+"Vehicles from Tan Son Nhat airport follow Pham Van Dong street, to the Ring Road 2 intersection, follow Ring Road 2 to go to the Ho Chi Minh City - Long Thanh expressway and to Long Thanh airport," Mr. Lam said, adding that for the Ring Road 4 project, Ho Chi Minh City has recently chaired and worked with localities to complete the pre-feasibility study report to submit to the Ministry of Planning and Investment for consideration and report to the Government.

 Attracting PPP investment, upgrading expressways to full scale